kollegorna/labs.kollegorna.se/app/_posts/2015-04-28-jekyll-for-company-sites.md

 + Private repos - private repos is now supported.

 ### Any downsides?
-+ Right now custom Jekyll plugins such as our favorite plugin [Jekyll Assets](https://github.com/ixti/jekyll-assets) are not supported.
++ [Not all Jekyll plugins are supported](https://pages.github.com/versions/).
+Such as our favorite plugin [Jekyll Assets](https://github.com/ixti/jekyll-assets).
 + SSL is not supported (yet).

 ## gh-pages branch